 Nike Training Club is the clear winner.
 It's completely free, no catches.
 The workout library is solid — 185+ workouts with Nike-affiliated trainers.
 The tradeoff: no personalization, no AI coaching, and no progression system to keep you coming back.
 You get content, but you're on your own for consistency.

-Apple Fitness+ ($6.67/mo annually) offers the best production quality at this price.
+Apple Fitness+ offers the best production quality at the lower price tier.
 But it requires Apple devices, and the programming is class-based — you browse and choose.
-Freeletics ($7.50/mo annually) adds AI-driven personalization and adapts to your feedback, but focuses heavily on HIIT and bodyweight.
+Freeletics adds AI-driven personalization and adapts to your feedback, but focuses heavily on HIIT and bodyweight.
+Both offer significant savings on annual billing vs monthly.

 This is the competitive middle ground.
 FitCraft stands out here for combining AI-personalized programming with gamification (XP, leveling up, collectible cards, calendar rewards) and interactive 3D exercise demos.
 Fitbod is strong for dedicated gym-goers who want algorithm-driven strength work.
 Peloton App One gives you a taste of the Peloton ecosystem.
 Sweat offers structured programs with nutrition included.

-Centr ($10/mo annually, $29.99 monthly) provides the most comprehensive all-in-one package — fitness, nutrition, and mindfulness.
-Peloton App+ ($28.99/mo) unlocks the full Peloton class library and analytics.
+Centr provides the most comprehensive all-in-one package — fitness, nutrition, and mindfulness — with significant annual savings vs monthly billing.
+Peloton App+ unlocks the full Peloton class library and analytics.
 The premium here is content depth and production value, not necessarily better results.

 Feature Comparison at Each Price Tier